When I took office in 2010, the County's annual budget had been increasing by about 6 percent each year.

 In my 2017-2018 budget, we had a 0 percent increase in payments for employee healthcare.

 We’ve managed to decrease our healthcare costs while improving the health of our workforce.

 One of the ways we achieved this goal was through Healthy Incentives, our employee wellness program that received Harvard’s Innovations in American Government Award.

 Harvard said that both public- and private-sector organizations could learn from our innovative approach to working with represented employees to achieve a shared goal of reducing healthcare costs while improving the health of our employees.

 We’ve fundamentally transformed many internal processes to make them more efficient, responsive and accessible, which has decreased our costs and improved customer satisfaction.

 Our Wastewater Treatment Division made its contracting process more efficient, saving millions of taxpayer dollars on infrastructure projects.

-- Reduced the amount of staff time it takes process bids submitted by contractors.
+- Reduced the amount of staff time it takes to process bids submitted by contractors.

 - Increased the number of firms that compete for contracts, which has made bidding process more competitive and, therefore, providing us with less expensive options.

 - Reduced the amount of time it takes to complete capital projects, which avoids paying more as the result of inflation.